tatotux/gap-qa-automation-bootcamp/gaporderpage/gap-qa-automation-bootcamp-alex-arango-order/README.md

 1. Install NodeJS
 2. Create a folder in your local machine and clone the repository
-3. Install the dependencies from `package.json`by executing the command `npm install`
+3. Install the dependencies from `package.json`by executing the command `npm install`.

-## Running the tests
+## Run the test

-1. Using the terminal navigate to the folder you created to clone the repository
+1. Once you clone the repository you can run your test.
-   - To open Cypress' GUI run `npx cypress open` Then you will have the ability to pick the tests to run (`place-order.spec.js`)
+   - To open them just run in terminal `npx cypress open` Then just hit the test you will need to run (`place-order.spec.js`)

-## Available Tests to Execute
+## Test cases:

 - `place-order.spec.js`
 - `remove-from-cart.spec.js`

+Make sure to follow the steps mentioned above.
+If for some reason you get an error try to restart your machine and do this again.